mercury-protocol/mcy-sgx-gramine/pytorch/README.md

     shuffle=True
   )
   ```
-* it shall define the `train_batch` function which is the custom training logic defined by the user to be performed on one data batch.<br>
+### • It shall define the `train_batch` function which is the custom training logic defined by the user to be performed on each data batch.<br>
 The function takes 4 parameters: `data`, `target`, `network` and `optimizer`,
 where `data` and `target` are the iterations of the data loader.
   ```